Agents Page

 JupyterLab

 This is still in early beta.
 A special package has been created that allows provisioning multiple JupyterLab instances, each with its own separated Python environment, and automatically syncs any data inside the lab.
-This is intended for data scientists and AI/LLM developers that need a well-known environment that also allows easy scaling and more easy access to data stored in OpenFlow.
+This is intended for data scientists and AI/LLM developers that need a well-known environment that also allows easy scaling and more easy access to data stored in OpenCore.
 Once matured more, this will most likely be migrated into the main node agent package, so it will become a standard feature of agents running anywhere in any environment.

 PowerShell